2025 Solar Incentives Guide for Vail, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-Reaching out to your local Vail solar panel installation expert is the best way to learn more about how the ITC may apply to your situation.
+Your local Vail solar panel installer can offer more information about the ITC and how it might apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Vail solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Vail solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives